connornishijima/SensoryBridge/README.md

 # SENSORY BRIDGE is **FLEXIBLE**

-While compatible with any WS2812B-based LED strip, (just use the screw terminals at the back!) there's also the option of using the **"Mini Mast"**, a dense strip of 128 1.5mm RGB LEDs on a 260mm long PCB!
+While compatible with any WS2812B or APA102/SK9822-based LED strip (just use the screw terminals at the back!) there's also the option of using the **"Mini Mast"**, a dense strip of 128 1.5mm RGB LEDs on a 260mm long PCB!
 It just plugs directly into the Sensory Bridge accessory port, making for a very portable solution!

 #